Grey Check Mark on LinkedIn Message? What You Need to Know About Read Receipts

 How can I know if someone has read my LinkedIn message?

-You'll know someone has read your LinkedIn message when the grey check mark next to your sent message is replaced by a small circular icon showing their profile picture.
-This profile picture icon is LinkedIn's actual read receipt.
-If you see this, it confirms the recipient has opened and viewed your message.
-However, remember that the recipient can disable their read receipts, in which case you won't see this indicator even if they have read it.
+You'll know someone has read your message when the grey check mark is replaced by a small, circular version of their profile picture.
+This is LinkedIn's official read receipt.
+If you don't see it, they either haven't opened the message or they have disabled read receipts in their privacy settings.

 Can I turn off read receipts for my LinkedIn messages?